 - High blood pressure

-- Swelling (edema) of the feet and lower legs
+- Swelling (edema) of the feet, lower legs and occasionally the eyelids

 See more Expert Answers